ABC7 helps fire evacuee reunite with horse found in Carr Fire burn area

 In addition to Fox's horses, Maggini has taken in other animals, including four baby goats, 30 chickens and two pot-bellied pigs

-"Strangers, these people are strangers and they just opened up their homes and said come on in," Fox said.
+"These people were strangers and they just opened up their homes and said come on in," Fox said.

 And the evacuees are grateful and hoping to help out in return one day, without the fire as the incentive.